 immediately invert the fluted pan into a wine bottle or anything that will keep it elevated so the air can circulate.
 Cool completely before taking the cake out of the pan using a spatula

 slice and enjoy! ü

-- In a food processor coffee grinder or blender or food processor spin sugar until it is superfine.
+- In a food processor, coffee grinder, blender spin sugar until it is superfine.

 - With a rubber spatula, fold the flour and sugar mixture into the whites gradually, a small amount at a time.

 - Then fold the grated unsweetened chocolate just until incorporated.

 - Spoon the batter in the tube pan, smooth the top, and bake for 45 minutes.

 - Remove from the oven and immediately invert the tube pan over a cooling rack.